adeojoemmanuel/clickatell-otp-example/README.md

 # Create a Clickatell account

 * Go to  http://www.clickatell.com and create a Developers Central -> International account.
 * Buy credits to be able to send out messages.
-You do get free 10 free message for testing but you can't change the text.
+You do get 10 free messages for testing but you can't change the text.
-* You should have a default HTTP API create which you can access and get the API details to use in this example.
+* You should have a default HTTP API created which you can access and get the API details to use in this example.

 # Usage Example
 To send a sms we need to initialize our simple OTP class with our Clickatell HTTP API details